taqtiqa-mark/plandex/docs/docs/hosting/self-hosting/advanced-self-hosting.md

 To resolve this, remove the following in any directory you used the CLI in:

 - `.plandex-dev` directory if you ran the CLI with `PLANDEX_ENV=development`
-- `.plandex` directory otherwise
+- `.plandex-v2` directory otherwise

 Then run `plandex sign-in` again to create a new account.

 If you're still having trouble with accounts, you can also remove the following from your $HOME directory to fully reset them:

 - `.plandex-home-dev` directory if you ran the CLI with `PLANDEX_ENV=development`
-- `.plandex-home` directory otherwise
+- `.plandex-home-v2` directory otherwise